Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 where we have used $M_{\rm cl}=N\overline{m}$, and we set $\Lambda\approx0.02N$ in the Coulomb logarithm.
-Here, $\overline{m}$ is the average stellar mass in the cluster, which is around $0.64{M}_\odot$ under the assumption of the Kroupa IMF.
+Here, $\overline{m}$ is the average stellar mass in the cluster, which is around $0.6{M}_\odot$ under the assumption of the Kroupa IMF in the range $[0.08,150]M_\odot$.
+Moreover, $\psi$ is the dimensionless mass moment factor, defined as $\overline{m^{5/2}}/\overline{m}^{5/2}$, and accounts for a cluster composed of multiple mass components.
+It has been demonstrated numerically that multimass systems evolve faster due to a smaller relaxation timescale~\cite{1995ApJ...443..109L}.
+For two-mass models with a dominant component (such as one that contains stars and BHs) we can write $\psi=1+S$, where the symbol $S$ represents the Spitzer parameter, accounting for the effect of the BH subcluster~\cite{Antonini:2019ulv}.
 The relaxation time is smaller than the lifetime of collisional systems; in particular, this criterion is met by star clusters.
 This is in contrast to stars in the solar neighborhood, where the relaxation time is much larger than the Hubble time: this makes galactic fields effectively collisionless, so that dynamical encounters play no role.
 Lighter clusters have smaller relaxation times and evolve faster than massive systems~\cite{2010MNRAS.408L..16G}.

-Energy production in the core of the cluster, originating from the interactions of stars with tight binaries, causes the cluster to slowly expand.
-We model the time evolution of the half-mass radius by writing ${\rm d}r_h/{\rm d}t=\zeta r_h/\tau_{\rm rh}$, following Eq.~(2) from Ref.~\cite{2010MNRAS.408L..16G}.
-We set the dimensionless constant $\zeta=0.0926$ to match numerical simulations~\cite{Breen:2013vla}.
+We describe the internal and external evolution of star cluster environments as in Refs.~\cite{Antonini:2019ulv,Gnedin:2013cda,Gieles:2008ew}.
+A code that simulates the global evolution of star clusters in a manner similar to ours is {\tt EMACSS}~\cite{2012MNRAS.422.3415A,2014MNRAS.442.1265A}.
+If we write $M_{\rm cl}=N\overline{m}$, then the rate of change of the cluster's mass is due to variations in $\overline{m}$ (mass loss due to stellar evolution) and in $N$ (relaxational loss due to ejections).
+Since it takes approximately one half-mass relaxation timescale for the system to thermalize and for the unbound high-mass tail of the Maxwellian to be filled, we model the cluster mass loss due to relaxation processes as

+Note that we have ignored the factor of 2.5 in $\xi_{\rm e}$ in the last equation above (which is accounted for in~\cite{Gnedin:2013cda}) because the effect of a multimass distribution has already been included through the mass moment $\psi$ in the expression for $\tau_{\rm rh}$ (see Eq.~\eqref{Eq:RelaxationTime}).
+Finally, the cluster loses mass as a consequence of stellar evolution and winds according to~\cite{Antonini:2019ulv,2014MNRAS.442.1265A}:

+where $\nu=0.07$, $\tau_{\rm sev}=2\, \rm Myr$ and $\Theta(x)$ denotes the Heaviside function.
+In deriving this previous equation, we assume the average mass to evolve according to $\overline{m}=\overline{m}_0(t/\tau_{\rm sev})^{-\nu}$ for $t>\tau_{\rm sev}$~\cite{2014MNRAS.442.1265A}, where $\overline{m}_0$ is the initial average mass.
+The total rate of change of $M_{\rm cl}$ is then determined by adding the relaxation and stellar evolution terms in Eqs.~\eqref{eq:rlx_mass_term} and~\eqref{eq:sev_mass_term}, respectively.
+In $dM_{\rm BH}/dt$ we do not include the BH mass loss rate, because the latter contributes a very small amount in systems that are dominated by low-mass stars, as is the case in systems that follow the default Kroupa IMF.
+In our simulations, the BH ejection rate is determined by the microphysical processes (primarily binary--single interactions and relativistic recoils) that occur in the core of the system and will be discussed in a later section (Sec.~\ref{sec:BH_ejections}).